Social Performance Management

 Susie Miller – Board Member, Friendship Bridge

 Francy Milner – Professor at the Leeds School of Business

 Maria Matilde Olazabal – Director of Alcance, Freedom from Hunger in Mexico

-Julie Peachey – Director, Progress out of Poverty Index, Innovations for Poverty Action
+Julie Peachey – Director, Poverty Probability Index, Innovations for Poverty Action

 Carolina Roca – Board Member, Friendship Bridge and partner of IDC